The first international team to play in England, the Aborigine cricket team of 1868

 Cricket could be played in all the colonies unlike football

 Football was never the imperial game that cricket was.
-It was not played in the public schools where the future administrators of the Empire were educated and the climate was not conducive however rugby was taken up in the white dominions.
+It was not played in the public schools where the future administrators of the Empire were educated and the climate was not conducive although rugby was taken up in the white dominions.
 Cricket could be played in all the colonies of the empire and indeed became the national game of many.
 Although cricket came to be seen as a way of transmitting imperial values it ultimately became in many colonies a means of developing and fostering a sense of nationhood and victories against England were seen as evidence of the gaining of maturity by colonies and the justification for being granted self government.